Healthy Meal Ideas and Recipes

 Replenish by adding more flour and more water to your starter until wet consistency (1 cup flour/ 2 cups water) and let it sit out until it has become soured.

-The first time you make sourdough starter you need to wait a long time (depending on the weather) until it is soured.
+The first time you make sourdough starter you need to wait a long time (weeks, depending on the weather) until it is soured.

 Stir occasionally until it is bubbly and sour smelling.
 Once you have the starter, you just replenish by adding to what you have.
 This time it only takes a few hours to be ready.